 What happens after?

 About five days later, I had completely forgotten about the whole thing until I took my socks off and realized like my feet were—how should I put this?—flaking off.
 Like dandruff.
 And the more I touched them, the more the skin on my feet flaked.
 Instead of shedding foot dust all over my carpet, I opted to get into the shower and give them a proper scrub down.
 Half an hour later, I emerged with mildly softer and more buffed feet.

 Note: You really shouldn’t be scrubbing or picking at your feet to peel off the skin, but gently washing them to encourage skin to move away is generally considered fine.
 When I was done, they didn’t exactly remind me of the feet of a baby, but they were noticeably less scratchy and more well-groomed, especially on my outer heel, which can become rugged and rough, resembling something like a single giant callus.

 I didn’t experience any of the insane peeling that makes for ASMR viral internet videos (not sure whether this is a testament to my feet being in better or worse condition than I thought) but I suspect that should I keep this up with the same frequency and fervor I devote to face masks (once a month while nodding off to Queer Eye), I could be mistaken for someone who very regularly has pedicures.

-It’s not an instant cure but it is a(nother) pretty easy way to make it seem like you weren’t completely surprised by the sudden appearance of sandal season.
+It’s certainly not an instant cure but it is a(nother) pretty easy way to make it seem like you weren’t completely surprised by the sudden appearance of sandal season.
 And… if you have the time on your hands, why not go for it?
 Softer feet, in twelve days time.

 For more foot related news, see the most common issues a pedicurist sees and the weird reason your pedicure seems to last longer than your manicure.